phlipped/paint_fpga/README.md

  - wrangling with driving the step registers from different clock sources
   - the solution appears to be to change the clock source for the domain,
   - but this needs to be tested.
 In particular, I don't want to see spurious steps during the cutover period from one clock source to another.

-## Up next
-- Write some tests that set values in various registers then move the module into the DISPENSING state.

-# CHANGE LOG

-## 2019-12-28
-### What just happened

 ## 2019-12-13
 ### What just happened